GautamSB/OWASP-Juice-Shop-Web-Security-Lab/screenshots/04_Security_Testing/18_Parameter_Manipulation/18f_Checkout_Parameter_Manipulation/README.md

-# Basket Parameter Manipulation
+# Checkout Parameter Manipulation

 ## Objective

-Evaluate the application's server-side validation and handling of basket-related parameters by manipulating the checkout request.
-The assessment focused on identifying improper input validation, parameter validation weaknesses, error handling, and the application's response to malformed or unexpected parameter values during the checkout process.
+Evaluate the application's input validation and server-side handling of checkout parameters by manipulating request parameters used during the order checkout process.
+The assessment focused on identifying improper input validation, error handling, parameter validation, information disclosure, and the application's response to malformed or unexpected user input.

 ---

 ## Burp Suite Tools Used

-- **Proxy** – Captured basket checkout requests.
+- **Proxy** – Captured checkout requests.
 - **Target Site Map** – Identified the checkout endpoint.
-- **Repeater** – Modified basket-related parameters and replayed requests to evaluate server-side validation.
+- **Repeater** – Modified checkout parameters and replayed requests to evaluate server-side input validation.

 ---